Home

 Listed below are common varieties of pain medications.
 Note that the substance names are in lower case and that any brand names are capitalized.

-• acetaminophen (Tylenol) – Tylenol dosage should be limited to a total of 4 grams (4,000mg) in a 24 hour period for patients with healthy livers.
+• acetaminophen (Tylenol) – Tylenol dosage should be limited to a total of 3 grams (3,000mg, six 500mg tablets) in each 24 hour period for patients with healthy livers.

 • aspirin – not recommend in the routine use of aspirin for its touted preventative characteristics; see NSAIDs